Jill Stuart: Career

+Launch of Jill Stuart

+Her eponymous label was launched in 1993 and included Skinclothes – a range of leather garments, such as slip dresses, kilts, jeans and jackets.
 Items from her collection appeared in the 1995 movie Clueless.
 The following year, Stuart's designs were stocked by Bloomingdale's stores in the US.

 From the mid 1990s, Stuart began opening stores in Japan, including branches in Tokyo, Osaka and Kobe, and concessions in some 70 outlets across the country.
-Later the brand was sold in South Korea.
+In 2006, the brand began operating in South Korea.
 In 2007, Lindsay Lohan was photographed by Mario Sorrenti as the face of the brand in Japan, becoming the subject of some controversy.

-The brand is reported to have annual sales of around $30 million in the US, plus Asian sales of nearly $100 million.
+As of 2013, the brand is reported to have annual sales of around $30 million in the US, plus Asian sales of nearly $100 million.
 Customers include Hilary Swank, Kate Bosworth and Leighton Meester.

+Other labels

+In 2005, Stuart and Kosé launched Jill Stuart Beauty, which only operated in Asia until 2018.
+In 2007, she launched Jill by Jill Stuart, now only available in Japan and South Korea.
+In 2010, she started Jill Jill Stuart, a more affordable dress collection.

+Artistry

+Stuart is known for her feminine, dress-centric collections.
+Vogue praised her "90s micro-florals and ruffled party dresses".

 Family

 Stuart lives in SoHo, New York.
-Her daughter, Morgan Curtis, established the Morgan Lane brand of sleepwear and lingerie in 2012 after working for Stuart.
+She married Ron Curtis, a film producer, and had three daughters.
+Her eldest daughter, Morgan Curtis, established the Morgan Lane brand of sleepwear and lingerie in 2012 after working for Stuart.
+She had divorced Curtis.